Jothi00/szpricky/README.md

 - 👨‍💻 Programmer and problem solver since birth.
 - 👨‍🎓 Studying software development at **Munster Technological University**.
 - 🇭🇺 From Budapest, Hungary.
-- 🇮🇪 Currently living in Cork, Ireland.
+- 🇮🇪 Currently living in Ireland.
 - 🔭 I’m currently working on **college projects** and a **portfolio site**.
 - 🌱 I’m currently learning **JavaFX framework**, **MongoDB**, **data structures and algorithms**, **R language** and **C language**.
 - 🤔 I'm curious to learn about **artificial intelligence**, **data science** and **blockchain technologies**.